WFP-VAM/wfp-data-quality-app/README.md

 ## Requirements

-The application requires datasets with standard variable names.
-For more information on required variables, please see the in-app documentation or refer to [this guide](https://wfp-vam.github.io/RBD_FS_CH_guide_EN/combined-questionnaire-syntaxes-for-all-5-indicators.html).
+The application requires datasets with standard variable names from survey designer.

 ## Contact